influxdata/docs-v2/content/v2.0/reference/cli/influxd/inspect/report-tsm.md

 ## Output details
 `influxd inspect report-tsm` outputs the following for each file:

-- The full filename.
+- The full file name.
 - The series cardinality within the file.
 - The number of series first encountered within the file.
 - The minimum and maximum timestamp associated with TSM data in the file.
-- The time taken to load the TSM index and apply any tombstones.
+- The time to load the TSM index and apply any tombstones.

 The summary section then outputs the total time range and series cardinality for the file set.
 Depending on the `--detailed` flag, series cardinality is segmented